jchelikowsky/Matlab_Real_Space/README.md

 # Matlab_Real_Space
 Electronic structure code for molecules and clusters

+# Author's Note
+TO-DO

+# Starting the Program

-Run `RSDFT` inside the RSDFT/ directory for a GUI.
+Run MATLAB and then `RSDFT` inside the RSDFT/ directory for a GUI.
 Running `main` will instead run without any GUI, and should be considered a fall back method.
 The included help assumes use of the GUI.